 8.3.1 Local authorities should promote public transport as a means to achieve environmental objectives, to assist in relieving congestion and to encourage social inclusion.
-Collaborative working by regional groups of local authorities and the establishment of cross-boundary transport consortia are assisting this process.
 Appropriate public transport measures include improved facilities for railway and bus passengers, park and ride schemes, and measures to encourage better services.
 Local authorities may wish to explore the potential for new rail lines (including light rail), the re-opening of rail lines, the provision of new stations and enhanced passenger services on existing lines.
 Rail services, with their fixed infrastructure, can provide a focus for regeneration and new development, as can bus services, especially in urban areas where supporting facilities and priority schemes, such as bus lanes, are provided.

 8.3.2 The ease of interchange between transport modes and personal safety are important determinants of public transport use.
 Local authorities should safeguard existing public transport interchanges from development that would compromise their continued use.
 Near major public transport interchanges in city, town and district centres, planning authorities should allocate available sites for uses that maximise the accessibility potential of the site, including high density residential development, employment, shopping and leisure uses.
-Local authorities should identify in development plans and RTPs the need for additional interchange sites and improvements to existing interchanges, including measures to promote personal safety.
+Local authorities should identify in development plans and LTPs the need for additional interchange sites and improvements to existing interchanges, including measures to promote personal safety.
 In rural areas, interchange sites should be identified at nodes where the transfer between local and long distance public transport services can take place.

 8.3.3 Park-and-ride should normally be considered as one element of a comprehensive planning and transport strategy designed to improve the relative attractiveness of public transport and reduce the overall dependence on cars.
-Where the RTP has identified a requirement for park-and-ride facilities, planning authorities should identify suitable sites in the development plan.
+Where the LTP has identified a requirement for park-and-ride facilities, planning authorities should identify suitable sites in the development plan.

 8.3.4 Local authority support for bus services, passenger rail services or proposals for associated facilities should be consistent with locational policies.
-Where additional public transport would be required to allow development to proceed, an appropriate policy should be included in the development plan and RTP.
+Where additional public transport would be required to allow development to proceed, an appropriate policy should be included in the development plan and LTP.
 Where development can only take place with improvements to public transport services, local authorities should consider the use of planning conditions and/or planning obligations.